ludvig-sandh/Chirp/README.md

-[X] Add built-in synth presets that user can select from [ ] Let user choose if the filter envelope applies to LP or HP cutoff [ ] Add LFOs that can be linked to oscillator pitch etc [ ] Add visual keyboard UI element in synth mode
+[X] Add built-in synth presets that user can select from [ ] Let user choose if the filter envelope applies to LP or HP cutoff [ ] Add LFOs that can be linked to oscillator pitch etc [ ] Add release as part of envelope setting
+[ ] Add curves for envelope settings
+[ ] Add UI elements next to envelopes that visually show their shape [ ] Add visual keyboard UI element in synth mode
 [ ] Add visual UI element that shows current waveform (?)
 [ ] Add visual UI element that shows spectrum